 Ever since she was a small child, Dr. Lori Boland knew that her life’s calling was to work with animals.
 She grew up in rural South Carolina in a small farming community.
-While attending undergraduate school, Lori started working part time for a local veterinarian.
-She immediately knew that this would be her life’s work.
+While attending undergraduate school, she started working part time for a local veterinarian, and immediately knew that this would be her life’s work.
 After receiving her Bachelor of Science degree from the College of Charleston, Dr. Boland’s passion led her abroad where she received her veterinary degree from the University of London, Royal Veterinary College in 2001.
-Returning stateside she pursued and completed an internship in Small Animal Medicine and Surgery at the Veterinary Referral Centre, Little Falls, NJ.
+Returning stateside, she pursued and completed an internship in Small Animal Medicine and Surgery at the Veterinary Referral Centre, Little Falls, NJ.
 She then traveled west to Colorado to enter private practice.
-While in Boulder, Colorado, Lori developed a passion for an outdoor life style, which included hiking, rock climbing and skiing.
-Dr. Boland then headed further west and spent the next 11 years in Las Vegas, Nevada, expanding her skill set and range of experience, and even completing 7 triathlons.
+While in Boulder Colorado, she developed a passion for an outdoor life style, which included hiking, rock climbing and skiing.
+Dr. Boland then headed further west and spent the next 11 years in Las Vegas, Nevada, expanding her skill set and range of experience, and even completed 7 triathlons.

-Dr. Boland’s top priority is providing high quality, compassionate veterinay medical care for all of her clients and patients.
+Dr. Boland’s top priority is providing high quality, compassionate veterinary medical care for all of her clients and patients.
 She is a firm believer in preventative care and quality of life.
-Lori’s keen understanding of the profound and lasting bond between pets and their owners is boundless.
+Dr. Boland’s keen understanding of the profound and lasting bond between pets and their owners is boundless.
 Her expertise lies in Internal Medicine, Soft Tissue Surgery, and Dentistry.

 Dr. Boland and her husband, Rick, are happy to have relocated to Myrtle Beach to be closer to family and have fallen in love with beach life.
-When not working, she can be found enjoying both road and mountain biking, swimming, yoga, music, and practicing the bass guitar.
-And of course, the beach!
+When not working, she can be found enjoying both road and mountain biking, swimming, yoga, music, practicing the bass guitar, and of course, the beach!

 Pamella grew up in Garfield, NJ with her four older brothers.
 She started work in the veterinary field when her pet’s veterinarian asked her to come work for him at the Hackensack Animal Hospital.
 She agreed and stayed for 14 years.
 Now she calls Myrtle Beach her home and is thrilled to be part of VCMB.
-When she’s not working she enjoys being at home with her dog and 4 cats, or at the barn tending to my Palomino Quarter Horse, Cushla Macree.
-She also enjoys watching New York Yankees baseball, cheering on the Carolina Panthers, slugging at the softball batting cages and cruising on her motorcycle.
+When she’s not working, she enjoys being at home with her house pets, or at the barn tending to her Palomino Quarter Horse, Cushla Macree.
+She also enjoys watching New York Yankees baseball, cheering on the Carolina Panthers, slugging at the softball batting cages, and cruising on her motorcycle.

-Kevin is originally from Chicago, where he grew up most his life.
-In 2011, he moved to Georgia for a degree in Fire Science and EMT.
-After college, he found his passion working with animals at a county shelter.
-This job steered him to pursue a career with animals.
+Kevin is originally from Chicago, where he spent most his life.
+In 2011, he moved to Georgia for a degree in Fire Science and Emergency Medical Technician.
+He always has had a love for animals but hadn’t realized his passion for working with them until he worked at a county shelter as a Veterinary Technician.
+That job steered him to further his career with animals and veterinary medicine.
 For a short time, he moved back to Chicago to be close to family.
-While he was home, he gained more animal experience at a private shelter.
-In August 2017, his family and him needed a change and moved to the beach.
+While he was home, he gained more experience at a private shelter.
+In August 2017, he and his family needed a change and moved to the beach.
 He is excited to be furthering his skills here at VCMB.

 Martinne is originally from Ipswich, England.
 She moved to Myrtle Beach in 2003 with her family.
-She has worked since 2013 in the animal industry, with a variety of experience in emergency, managing a grooming salon and has her own pet sitting business.
+She has worked since 2013 in the animal industry, with a variety of experience from emergency, managing a grooming salon and has her own pet sitting business.
 When she is not pampering everyone’s pets, you can find her at the beach or hiking in the mountains.
-Other activities she enjoys is watching football (Go Ravens), reading, cooking and working out.
+Other activities she enjoys are: watching football (Go Ravens), reading, cooking, and working out.

 The Veterinary Clinic of Myrtle Beach is a Myrtle Beach veterinary clinic that provides routine services, surgical services, and emergency services for all types of pets along the Grand Strand of Myrtle Beach, South Carolina.